 - The first way is to use the Windows OS disk cleaner tool.
 This Start menu tool deletes temporary files.

 - The second way is to delete temporary files manually.
-To do this, you will need to go into your C drive and find the “temp” folder.
+To do this, you must go into your C drive and find the “temp” folder.
 Once you find this folder, delete all the files inside of it.

 - The third way to delete temporary files is to use a program like CCleaner.
-This program will delete temporary files, as well as other junk files that are taking up space on your computer.
+This program will delete temporary files and other junk files that are taking up space on your computer.

 Question 3: How do I delete a file using the command prompt?